Maeve McKean

 Maeve Fahey Kennedy McKean (née Townsend; November 1, 1979 – April 2, 2020) was an American public health official, human rights attorney, and academic.
-A member of the Kennedy family, she was a daughter of Maryland Lieutenant Governor Kathleen Kennedy Townsend and a granddaughter of Senator Robert F. Kennedy.
+A member of the Kennedy family, she was a daughter of Maryland Lieutenant Governor Kathleen Kennedy Townsend and a granddaughter of U.S. Attorney General Robert F. Kennedy.

 McKean served as the executive director of the Global Health Initiative at Georgetown University.
 During the Obama administration, McKean was the first-ever Senior Advisor for Human Rights in the United States Department of State's global AIDS program and the Office of Global Affairs at the U.S. Department of Health and Human Services.
 McKean disappeared while canoeing in the Chesapeake Bay in 2020.
 Her body was recovered from the Chesapeake later that week.

 Early life and education

 McKean was a daughter of Kathleen Kennedy Townsend, the former Lieutenant Governor of Maryland, and David Lee Townsend, a professor at St. John's College.
 She was born in New Haven, Connecticut on November 1, 1979, and was raised in the Roman Catholic faith.
-A member of the Kennedy family, she was a granddaughter of Robert F. Kennedy and Ethel Kennedy and a grandniece of President John F. Kennedy and First Lady Jacqueline Bouvier Kennedy.
+A member of the Kennedy family, she was a granddaughter of Robert F. Kennedy and Ethel Kennedy and a great-niece of President John F. Kennedy and First Lady Jacqueline Bouvier Kennedy.

 McKean attended elementary and middle schools in the Baltimore County Public Schools system, and later attended St. Paul's School for Girls for high school, graduating in 1997.
 She was an undergraduate student at Boston College.
 While in college, she worked part-time at Bruegger's and Dunkin' Donuts and studied abroad at Trinity College Dublin in Ireland.
 She graduated from Georgetown University with a joint juris doctor degree from Georgetown University Law Center and a Master of Science in Foreign Service degree in international negotiations and conflict resolution from the Walsh School of Foreign Service in 2009.